Updated · Oct 03, 2023

 The purpose of real-time broadcasting is maximum interactivity.
 Or at least Facebook perceives it that way.

 In 2017, they enabled Facebook Live with an invite option.
 Any user could ask a friend to broadcast with them.
 This was definitely an important step for development as it added another way to boost viewership.

 As usual, time to chill with some unorthodox Facebook Live video stats.

 Users can prefer to view in silence for a variety of reasons.
 Be it not to disturb the ones around them or to concentrate on the visual aspect of it, a whopping percentage of users choose to only watch a video.

-The video was posted on May 19th, 2016 by user Candace Payne.
-So far in 2020, it has had 1.77 million views.
+The video was posted on May 19th, 2016, by user Candace Payne.
+So far, in 2022, it has had 1.81 million views.
 I won’t spoil it if you haven’t watched it yet.

 Facebook Live is bathing in the attention of the public.
 It continues to enjoy impressive growth, regular innovations, and improved video quality.
 The streaming platform enables countless possibilities for both users and marketers — be it for entertainment or business, live videos are the new king of engagement.